Trevor20/SQL-PowerBI-Portfolio/projects/Project4-RealEstateAnalysis/README.md

-# Real Estate Analysis in The UAE using SQL and Power BI
+# Real Estate Analysis in the UAE using SQL and Power BI

 ## 🚀 Project Overview

-This project analyzes real estate listings data using SQL for data manipulation and Power BI for interactive visualizations.
-The goal is to derive insights into listing characteristics across different cities in the UAE, listing and price trends over time.
+This project analyzes real estate listings data from the UAE using SQL for data transformation and Power BI for interactive dashboard creation.
+The goal is to derive trends in apartment characteristics, pricing, and listing behavious across major cities, providing valuable insights for real estate investor and analysts.

 ## [Report](https://github.com/Trevor20/SQL-PowerBI-Portfolio/tree/main/projects/Project4-RealEstateAnalysis/report)